 Track and trace

-7. Port congestions or port strikes
+Reason #7.
+Port congestions or port strikes

 As already outlined, too many containers can lead to port congestion – either caused by peak seasons and extraordinary events such as the pandemic, by port strikes or labour issues.
-Such factors can result in weeks of delay.
+Such factors can result in weeks of port delay.

 An example is the current port congestion when shipping out of Asia.
 Read more about the latest update on our knowledge hub.

-8. Delays in the cargo production
+Reason #8.
+Delays in the cargo production

 Mostly, suppliers provide the shipper with a date when the production of their goods is supposed to be finished.
 Then, the shipper is planning the transportation accordingly.
 However, often the shipper forgets to add a buffer for such potential delays.
 This can again result in a delay for the overall transport.

-9. Rolled shipments
+Reason #9.
+Rolled shipments

 “Rolled shipments” mean that ocean freight cargo has not been loaded onto the vessel it was meant to sail on.
 This happens when carrier capacity decreases while the customer demand increases.
 Rollings can also occur when you don’t have the right documentation for your shipment.

 Choosing the right logistics provider can prevent you from such hassle.
 You as a customer determine the urgency of your shipment.
-Getting a loading priority, an equipment and space prioritisation for your cargo, can be the most efficient way for the most time-sensitive cargo.
+Getting a loading priority, an equipment and space prioritisation for your cargo can be the most efficient way for the most time-sensitive cargo.

-10. Damaged cargo during transportation
+Reason #10.
+Damaged cargo during transportation

 At Twill, we don’t offer traditional shipping insurance but Value Protect, an affordable alternative to protect your cargo from accidents like fire, theft and bad weather.
-Value Protect gives you peace of mind: if anything goes wrong with your shipment, you will get compensated.
+Value Protect gives you peace of mind: if anything goes wrong with your shipment, you will be compensated.
 It is easy to apply by container with a simple claims process.

 If you are ready to start shipping, you can log into our platform and sign up for free to see routes and schedules.
 You can also enjoy access to instant and transparent shipping rates when selecting specific routes to more than 300 locations around the world.